 Hacked to Death: excerpt

 At last the band broke into Happy Days Are Here Again and the throng sprang to life, raising a sea of banners and waving American flags.
 This was it, the moment they were waiting for.
-But their excitement was short-lived when they saw it was only Governor Francis X. Lenoir who emerged from the wings of the Paradise Valley Memorial Bandshell.
+But their excitement was short-lived when they saw it was only Maryland Governor Francis X. Lenoir who emerged from the wings of the Paradise Valley Memorial Bandshell.
 He walked to the center of the stage in front of heavy curtains, waving and smiling as if the spectators were cheering for him.
 Lenoir extended his arms, encouraging the crowd to cheer louder and louder, then said, "OK, that's great, he can hear you.
 He knows you're fired up to see him.
 And I know you're not here to listen to me, so without further ado for a man who needs no introduction, Ladies and Gentlemen, Mayor Samuels, distinguished guests, and MY FELLOW DEMOCRATS, join me in welcoming THE NEXT PRESIDENT OF THE UNITED STATES OF AMERICA, OUR OWN FAVORITE SON, A TRUE AMERICAN HERO, COLONEL ROBIN W. JENKINS!"

 As Governor Lenoir retreated off to the wings of the stage, the curtains opened to reveal a thick plexiglass cylinder twelve feet high with a curved front and a domed roof.
 Inside the containment capsule Robin Washington Jenkins grinned from ear to ear and waved briskly with his upraised right hand.
-Trim and athletic at forty-seven, with military-cut jet-black hair atop his six-foot-two frame, the legendary former football star and Marine walked bolt upright as he skipped gracefully up the three steps of the podium to the lectern and its bank of microphones.
+Trim and athletic at forty-seven, with military-cut jet-black hair atop his six-foot-two frame, the legendary former football star and Marine skipped gracefully up the three steps of the podium to the lectern and its bank of microphones.
 Jenkins showed no signs of the severe injuries he had suffered in the firefight in Afghanistan when he had nearly died saving the lives of 17 fellow Marines, the act of valor for which he had been awarded the Medal of Honor.
 The crowd roared, hooting and cheering wildly and raising their cell phones aloft.
 Jenkins raised both hands and patted the air as if to silence the cheering, but inside he savored every moment—he was back home taking his victory lap.
 All the pundits and polls agreed: in just a few days he would be the Democratic nominee for president.

 "Well," he began, then paused, chuckling to himself as more than half the crowd turned their backs toward him like a military drill team executing an about face.
 The first time he had found himself suddenly speaking to the backs of thousands of heads he started to worry that something must have happened in the rear of the arena that distracted the audience's attention.
 Or that it was some sort of protest and people would start marching out.
 But now he knew it was a good sign: young and old alike were just turning around to snap selfies.
 He resumed speaking.
 "What do you think?
 Are we going to win?"